 Where should you stand?

 It seems that even pre-pandemic, many sectors were progressing to an unrestricted model for work dress codes.
-And this is something that Cary Cooper CBE, Professor of Organisational Psychology & Health at the Manchester Business School, believes can only be a positive.
+And this is something that Cary Cooper CBE, Professor of Organizational Psychology & Health at the Manchester Business School, believes can only be a positive.

 “Employers should trust their people enough to let them dress how they please,” he recently told Recruitment International.
-“They may wish to advise on items they don’t want to see in the office, but to specify what they must wear is highly patronising,” he concluded.
+“They may wish to advise on items they don’t want to see in the office, but to specify what they must wear is highly patronizing,” he concluded.